TRAFFIC Not Specified

 Job Description

-South Africa's manufacturing sector continues to offer valuable opportunities for young people who want to build practical technical skills and secure long-term careers in industry.
-One such opportunity is the PG Group Tool Fabricator Training Programme, offered through Shatterprufe , one of the country's leading automotive glass manufacturers.
+South Africa's manufacturing sector offers opportunities for young people to build practical technical skills and secure long-term careers in industry.
+The programme presented is the PG Group Tool Fabricator Training Programme, offered through Shatterprufe , a leading automotive glass manufacturer in the country.

 If you have a passion for working with metal, interpreting technical drawings, welding, fabrication, and creating tools used in modern manufacturing processes, this programme could be an excellent starting point for your career journey.